App In-line Content

 For WebEngage Personalization SDK to support inline campaign processing, the parent WebEngage SDK version must be 6.2.0 or higher.

-Step 1: Integrate WebEngage SDK by following steps mentioned in this doc.
+Step 1: Integrate WebEngage SDK by following the steps mentioned in this doc.

 Step 2: Add WebEngage Personalization SDK to your project.